TheInfiniteKind/moneydance_open/python_scripts/stockglance2020/install-readme.txt

 Extensions have a file extension of *.mxt
 Scripts have a file extension of *.py
+If you downloaded a zip file (extension *.zip) then unzip first in a directory of your choice to get at the file(s)

 Toolbox is an Extension format only - i.e. just the Toolbox.mxt file All the others have both Extension (*.mxt) and Script (*.py) formats